pongib/365DaysOfLearning/README.md

 **TIL**: Learn a little about BigQuery Overview.
 It use for analytic for petabyte scale.
 And columnar store with good performance for read and not write and BQ not update just added and append.

 **Thoughts**: My work is still on my head it make me loosing my focus when I need to concentrate to learning.
 So I just write everything in my head for work that pop up in my head and It make me clear my head and prepare for learning because I can't remember what detail in my head 100% so it good for write it down.

+## Day 15: Jan 16, 2020

+**TIL**: Learn how to import and export BigQuery just know it can read data form other such as Google Drive, Big Table just read not store in BQ.
+Some concept about views and cache.
+And review dataflow.

+**Thoughts**: Sleep early will help me to have more time when morning and before sleep is suitable for just review thing I learn today.